markjgardner/WhatTheHack-IntroToKubernetes-AvidX/Student/Challenge-05.md

 In this challenge we will cover scale and resiliency from multiple aspects.
 We'll make sure enough replicas of our container are running to handle load.
 We'll make sure that there are enough resources in our cluster to handle all the containers we want to run and we'll figure out how Kubernetes repairs itself.

-* Scale the nodes for the node pool in the AKS cluster from 3 to 1.
-Make sure you watch the pods after you perform the scale operation.
-You can use an Azure CLI command like the following to do this:

-  **`az aks nodepool scale --resource-group wth-rg01-poc --cluster-name wth-aks01-poc --name nodepool1 --node-count 1`**

 * Next, scale the **Web** app to 2 instances
 	- This should be done by modifying the YAML file for the Web app and re-deploying it
 *  Now, scale the **API** app to 4 instances using the same technique.